 Press the Windows+ R keys together to open the Run Dialog box.

 In case you want to check the memory issues using the memory diagnostic.
-Then simply choose the “Restart now and Check for problems (recommended)” and if you don’t have to perform the memory check then choose “Check for problems next time when I start my computer”.
+Then simply choose “Restart now and Check for problems (recommended)” and if you don’t have to perform the memory check then choose “Check for problems next time when I start my computer”.

 Disable Startup Programs on Windows

-Turning of Startup Programs can give a boost to your computer performance and also help in resolving the PC freezes.
+Turning off Startup Programs can give a boost to your computer performance and also help in resolving the PC freezes.
 Basically, When your computer or laptop bootup its startup some of the programs in Windows.

-Most of the Startup Programs are not important and you can easily turn off the startup program without in minute.
+Most of the Startup Programs are not important and you can easily turn off the startup program without in a minute.
 Here are the steps you need to follow in order to disable the startup program on windows 11, Windows 10, Windows 8, and later versions.

 This will open the System Configuration window, Go to the Startup tab.